Every business, and I mean every business, needs to collect and use customer feedback.

 The data from your survey responses auto-magically turns up in a Google spreadsheet so you can create charts and analyze the data in a familiar tool.

-Many of the dedicated on-line survey tools have detailed training and step by step workflows to make it easy to set up your survey.
-For the inexperienced they make it easy to create and send your survey.
+Many of the dedicated on-line survey tools have detailed training and step by step workflows that explain clearly how to set up your survey.
+Their learning curve is step but at least they provide directions.

-While the Google tool is not difficult to use, it is a little bit like a blank slate.
-All the features are there you just have to know how to find them and configure them to do what you want.
+The Google tool is not difficult to use but it is a little bit like a blank slate.
+The features are there you just have to know how to find them and configure them to do what you want.

 The WordPress content management system seems to be taking over the internet.
 74.6 Million sites depend on WordPress and there are plenty of plugins that extend the functionality of the basic system.